Monday, June 21, 2021

 Kentucky Fried Chicken Argentina

-But we noticed that a couple of fried chicken places popped up in our Instagram suggestions recently and decided to check them out.
+Recently, a couple of fried chicken spots started popping up in our Instagram suggestions, so naturally, we had to check them out.

 Crocce fried chicken in Cordoba, Argentina